History of Crystal Palace F.C.: Ups and downs (1993–98)

-Smith left the club by "mutual agreement" within days of Palace's relegation from the Premier League.
-Steve Coppell returned to the club as technical director, with Ray Lewington handling first team affairs assisted by former Palace player Peter Nicholas at the start of the 1995–96 season.
+Smith left the club by "mutual agreement" within days of Palace's relegation.
+Steve Coppell returned as technical director, with Ray Lewington handling first team affairs, assisted by former Palace player Peter Nicholas at the start of the 1995–96 season.
 This set-up was augmented in February with Dave Bassett joining as manager, overseeing a run of form which took the club to the 1996 First Division play-off final.
 Palace suffered agony in the final at Wembley losing 1–2 against Leicester City in dramatic fashion after a long range Steve Claridge goal in the final minute of extra-time.
 Bassett then departed to Nottingham Forest in March 1997, but Coppell took over as manager again and the club reached the play-off final for the second year running.
-Palace achieved promotion back to the Premier League after defeating Sheffield United 1–0 with David Hopkin scoring the winner in the 90th minute.
+Palace achieved promotion back to the Premier League after defeating Sheffield United 1–0, with David Hopkin scoring the winner in the 90th minute.

 The 1997–98 season saw a new board member and new arrivals on the pitch.
-Mark Goldberg was the new board member who had aspirations to take over the club and spent the season negotiating with Ron Noades.
-Goldberg's initial plans involved the club becoming part owned by Juventus, and it was from this source that the club gained two Italian players: Attilio Lombardo and Michele Padovano.
-Goldberg agreed a deal to gain control of the club in February 1998, with Palace bottom of the Premier League, and moved Steve Coppell to Director of Football.
-The club appointed Lombardo as player-manager, with former Swedish striker Tomas Brolin as his assistant.
+Mark Goldberg was the new board member who had aspirations to take over the club and spent the first part of season negotiating with Ron Noades.
+Goldberg's initial plans involved the club becoming part owned by Juventus, and it was from this source that Palace gained two Italian stars, Attilio Lombardo and Michele Padovano.
+Goldberg agreed a deal to gain control of the club in February 1998, with Palace bottom of the Premier League, and moved Coppell to Director of Football.
+The club appointed Lombardo as player-manager, with former Swedish international striker Tomas Brolin as his assistant.
 The pair failed to achieve an improvement in form and Palace were demoted back to the second tier, having won just two home games all season and finishing bottom of the table with 33 points.
 Lombardo and Brolin were replaced as the management team by out-going chairman Noades and Ray Lewington for the last three games of the campaign.
 Despite finishing bottom, the beginning of the next season saw Palace get their first experience of European football in the UEFA Intertoto Cup.
 Goldberg's takeover of the club was finally completed in early June, although Noades maintained ownership of the ground, leasing it back to the club to use.